 The page hasn't sent any requests

 The page is using service workers to cache/send requests

-In Chrome you can force the network requests to come through as normal requests by going to the Dev Tools > Application > Service Workers > Bypass for Network as shown below:
+In Chromium browsers, you can force the network requests to come through as normal requests by going to the Dev Tools > Application > Service Workers > Bypass for Network as shown below: